SvenElyes/MoreRedTransfomer/README.md

 - remove the force adjustmend of the transformer
 - move maybe the mask to general transform hehe :3
 - create alias file like Ole D.
+- investigate if we can extend batch size and what and how?
+- do a trainrun of normal circumstances to have proper control value :suspect:

 ## Projects Integrated

 1. **[MoreRed (Diffusion)](https://github.com/khaledkah/MoreRed)**